LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 {: .important}
 LivePerson recommends that, when you connect your bot to Conversational Cloud in a production environment, you deploy at least two Conversational Cloud agent connectors for a single bot.
 This is so the second can serve to support failover if the first goes down.
 Additionally, if you have traffic considerations, you might want to deploy three or more.
 A good baseline is no more than 50 concurrent conversations per agent connector (e.g., deploy 4 connectors to support 200 concurrent conversations).

-For some practice at deployment, complete the [Connect to Live Engage](conversation-builder-tutorials-guides-getting-started.html) tutorial.
+For some practice at deployment, complete the [Connect to Conversational Cloud](conversation-builder-tutorials-guides-getting-started.html) tutorial.

 ### The Agent Connectors page
 The Agent Connectors page makes it fast and easy to understand the status **(1)** of the agent connectors for a single bot.
 Unless you're troubleshooting a connector, typically you won't need to dive into the details **(2)** on the individual components that support the end-to-end connection.
 Use the Start/Stop toggle button **(3)** to start and stop an agent connector.